 Buxton uses Conductor’s Content Mapping feature to track what content they have for which personas in which stage of the customer lifecycle, and how that content performs over time.
 The technical side of things can be done in-house or deployed by an agency — longtime Buxton partners Gigantic and Persuasive Data developed and integrated an element on each web page that allowed Conductor’s technology to create a map of all their content.
 The tool helps Buxton collect and measure the customer, persona, and content performance data from organic web searches, as well as content gap analysis.

-However you want to measure your content coverage and performance, make a habit of doing regular check-ins with which personas need what content for what purpose.
+However you want to measure your content coverage and performance, make a habit of doing a regular content gap analysis to identify which personas need what content for what purpose.
 What gets measured gets managed, and there’s nothing more important than the management of your content offerings.

 If the prospect of identifying gaps in your content seems intimidating, just think of it as an opportunity, not a condemnation.
 After all, people are clamoring for your solution to their problem — this is how you give it to them.